HenryXi/java-core/java-core-util/etc/java CountDownLatch example.md

 # Java CountDownLatch example
 In java, if you want do something after multiple threads finish `CountDownLatch` might help you.
 This class can help you count how many threads is finished.
-If there is no thread running it will week up the main thread.
+If there is no thread running, it will wake up the main thread.
 The code example is like following.
 ```java
 public class Worker implements Runnable {